-As I’ve mentioned on this blog several times and many years ago, PVC pipe (used for plumbing jobs) with caps on both ends, one glued and one free, works very well as a soaking tube for willow rods as well as for sheet cane or cane webbing.
+As I’ve mentioned on this blog several times, PVC pipe (used for plumbing jobs) with caps on both ends, one glued and one free, works very well as a soaking tube for willow rods as well as for sheet cane or cane webbing.

-If you don’t have a large soaking trough (or bathtub) for your willow, or need to give a willow weaving demonstration, using a four inch diameter by five or six foot long PVC pipe filled with water works very well indeed!
+If you don’t have a large soaking trough (or bathtub) for your willow, or need to give a willow weaving demonstration, using a four-inch diameter by five or six-foot-long PVC soaking tubes filled with water works very well indeed!

 You can also purchase shorter lengths for shorter lengths of willows, suited for your individual needs.